-Build trust and credibility by expressing empathy and caring, competence and expertise, honesty and openness, commitment and dedication
+Build rapport by expressing empathy and respect, competence and expertise, honesty and openness, as well as commitment and dedication

-Acknowledge uncertainty, validate concern, and explain the process in place to find answers
+Acknowledge uncertainty, validate concerns, and explain the processes in place to find answers

 Be prepared to answer questions about safety and expectations moving forward.

-With these principles in mind, let’s take a deeper dive into communication frameworks for having difficult conversations and giving bad news in the context of the coronavirus pandemic.
+With these principles in mind, let’s take a deeper dive into communication frameworks for having difficult conversations and giving bad news in the context of this pandemic.

 In studying a variety of conversations, they found: